 The Hair Growth Cycle

 Hair grows about half an inch per month or 6 inches per year.
 Your hair grows faster in warm weather.
-The warm weather increases the blood flow to hair follicles.
-There are more nutrients delivered to the scalp and hair follicles, hence hair grows stronger and faster.
-Spring and summer are the best times to boost hair growth.
+Just like regular exercise, the warm weather increases the blood flow to hair follicles.
+Blood contains nutrients to keep hair follicles active.
 Rather than growing continuously, hair grows in three stages over a three-to-five year cycle.

 1. Anagen (Growing) Stage